SamderJK/MAg05/README.md

 Et voilà, thats the start value!

 ### Examples
-Let's look at some examples.
+Let's look at some examples in javascript.

 **Returning the start value (9 in default case)**
 ```js